pgalatic/thesis/README.md

 ## Installation

-1. Ensure all computers involved have at least Ubuntu >= 16.04 (see [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) if using Windows), Python >= 3.5.6, and that they have an FFMPEG installation compiled with libx264.
+1. Ensure all computers involved have at least Ubuntu >= 16.04 (see [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) if using Windows), Python >= 3.6.1, and that they have an FFMPEG installation compiled with libx264.
 1. Clone this repository
-1. Run `install.sh`
+1. Run `bash install.sh`

 ## Usage Guide